jasonmit/express-feature-flags/README.md

-# feature-flag-builder
+# express-feature-flags

-A small utility for constructing complex feature-flags based on rules.
+A small utility for constructing complex feature-flags with Express.

 ## Example